Understanding Gravity: Some Extra Dimensional Perspectives: Intoduction

 To understand the geometry of spacetime, consider the distance between two spacetime points in any inertial frame,

-But if these two points are not connected by a `straight' line, the distance can be given by a more general form,
+But if these two points are not connected by a straight line, the distance can be given by a more general form,

-where sum over repeated indices is implied.
-The indices $\mu,\nu=0,1,2,3$ run over four spacetime coordinates.
+where sum over repeated indexes is implied.
+The indexes $\mu,\nu=0,1,2,3$ run over four spacetime coordinates.
 The coefficient $g_{\mu\nu}$ is a function of the spacetime coordinate $x^\mu$.
 This is called the metric and it specifies the geometry of the spacetime.
 To study the geometry of any spacetime for an understanding of the theory of gravity, it is enough to study the metric $g_{\mu\nu}$.

 It follows then from the Principle of Equivalence that the equations which govern gravitational fields of arbitrary strength must take the form,

 where $G_{\mu\nu}$ is called the Einstein tensor which has the geometrical information about the spacetime, $G$ is the Newton's gravitational constant and $T_{\mu\nu}$ is the energy-momentum tensor of the matter present.
 Einstein tensor is given by,